-And I think it was.
-With 101 people joining us at this 4-day, 3-night event from 9 different countries, I think that this is one of the biggest projects I’ve ever had my hand in!
+It was indeed significant.
+With 101 people who had joined us at this 4-day, 3-night event from nine different countries, this was one of the most massive projects I had ever been a part of.

-While I am forced to slow down, I have had thoughts on the event reflections.
-I have decided to take this opportunity to say thank you, on multiple fronts:
+As I was forced to slow down, I reflected on the event and wanted to take this opportunity to express my gratitude on various fronts.

-I know that I am rambling with these event reflections but I think it is important to continue this train of thought.
-My brain might be fuzzy with this dreadful cold, but my heart is still full.
-Bear with me as I carry on:
+While I may be rambling with these event reflections, I believe it’s important to continue this train of thought.
+Despite my fuzzy-headedness from this dreadful cold, my heart remains full.

 Playwork Campference 2019 was a spectacular event.
 If you want to be part of the next Playwork Campference or want to learn more about this one, throw us an email, or get in touch using Facebook or Twitter.
 We’re looking forward to even more amazing playwork moments.